jmrod4/jmrod4tools/github_tips.markdown

 	$ mkdir yourproject
 	$ cd yourproject
+	# just to make sure there is some file to create/update...
 	$ touch README

-NOTE: from this point on you are supposed to be **into the yourproject directory**
+(from this point on you are supposed to be **into the yourproject directory**)

 Create an empty repository